Incremental RTA (iRTA)

 When an iRTA is first launched, it will create a new container under Well properties node in the field hierarchy, named Container for <iRTA Name>.

 A new folder called Workflows will also be created in the field hierarchy, with the iRTA and any files created by this iRTA listed there.
-Depending on the selection of output gauges when creating the iRTA, the simulated rate, cumulative, and possibly pressure and productivity index are written back under the parent well:
+Depending on the selection of output gauges when creating the iRTA, the computed rate, cumulative, and possibly pressure and productivity index are written back under the parent well:

 ![]() |